Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Voidscourge Hunters.md

 ## Current Events
 > - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Jambito/Jambito/Garrick Stonefist|Huntmaster Garrick Stonefist]] is directing intelligence operations from [[The Voidwatch Bastion]] to track suspected planar breaches along the southern coast of Jambito.
 > - [[Hunter's Spur Outpost]] in [[Stonebrace Docks]] has become a rally point for marine-based void anomaly patrols across Kanda’s waters.
-> - The newly founded [[Hollowfield Waystation]] near [[Mangagoy]] aids rapid deployment into volcanic zones where Riftborn creatures are rumored to nest.
+> - The newly founded [[Hollowfield Waystation]] near [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]] aids rapid deployment into volcanic zones where Riftborn creatures are rumored to nest.
 > - A warning flare was sent from the Hollowfield Waystation two weeks ago; scouting parties have not yet returned, and the Bastion readies reinforcement teams.
 > - Rumors persist that remnants of the [[The Black Sepulcher]] are using planar disturbances to mask their summoning rites.